-Cognitive activities for the elderly help to keep their minds sharp and alert while reducing the risk or delaying the onset of age-related dementia.
+Cognitive exercises for adults can help keep their minds sharp and alert while reducing the risk or delaying the onset of age-related dementia.
 Explore mind stimulating games for seniors like card games and puzzles or hobbies that can improve their quality of life while boosting cognitive functioning.

 The Importance of Mental Exercise

-Just as the body needs physical exercise to keep fit, the brain needs mental exercise to stay active and alive.
+Just as the body needs physical exercise to keep fit, the brain needs mental exercise to keep sharp too.
 Mental exercise stimulates the brain, often providing long-lasting positive effects regarding thinking and reasoning skills, memory and processing speed.

-Cognitive skills are the mental capabilities that a person has which allow them to process all the information they receive from their five senses.
-These skills are needed for a person to be able to think, talk, learn or read.
-They are what gives a person the ability to recall things from memory.
-Cognitive skills also are needed to:
+Cognitive skills are the mental capabilities a person has which allow them to process all the information they receive from their five senses.
+These skills are needed for a person to:

 Cognitive Activities for the Elderly Improve Skills

-There are many types of activities that help to maintain and improve the cognitive skills of older seniors.
-Some of them involve everyday activities.
-Other mind-challenging activities include playing games, making crafts and solving puzzles.
+There are many types of activities that help maintain and improve the cognitive skills of elderly individuals.
+These include everyday activities, puzzles, crafts, and games.

 Everyday Activities That Strengthen Cognitive Skills

 Slightly changing an everyday activity is another way to enhance cognitive skills.
-Examples include using the opposite hand to hold the toothbrush when brushing your teeth, writing your name or dialing a telephone.
+Examples include using the opposite hand when brushing your teeth, writing your name, or dialing a telephone.

 Hobbies and Crafts

-Learning a new hobby or taking up a craft are excellent ways for elderly individuals to keep their brains active and alert.
-These activities stimulate the brain cells and often provide interaction with others.
-Finding something that interests the elderly person provides them with enjoyment and a sense of positive self-esteem.
-Many of these activities also help the elderly to maintain eye and hand coordination and fine motor skills.
-These activities engage and stimulate the brain even more by sending it electrical impulses that signal pleasure from the activity.
-If the person has a physical limitation such as a shortened attention span, arthritis or poor eye-to-hand coordination, modify a craft or hobby in ways so they can still enjoy being part of things that make them happy.
+Learning a new hobby or taking up a craft are excellent ways for elderly individuals to keep their brain active and alert.
+Many of these activities also help in maintaining eye-hand coordination as well as fine motor skills.
+If the person has a physical limitation such as arthritis, modify a craft or hobby in ways they can still enjoy being part of experiences that make them happy.

-Having older seniors participate in cognitive activities for the elderly help keep their minds active and alert and actively engaged in life.
-Activities for the elderly should always be age-appropriate, because it is important to maintain the individual's self-respect and dignity.
+Cognitive activities for elderly individuals helps to keep their minds alert and actively engaged in life.
+Activities for the elderly should always be age-appropriate as it is important to maintain the individual's self-respect and dignity.